chapter-three/jcc-srl/.circleci/README.md

 If the build completes it will create a new Pantheon Multidev environment cloning the active test database for content from `develop` branch.

 * The multidev environment is named after the PR id.  `pr-42`
 * You need to manually delete these multidev environments after the PR is merged to `develop` as there is a limit of 10.
+More with "Elite" plan.
 * See repo README.md for additional information on workflow.

 ## A More Platform Agnostic Approach